Healing arts programs for military veterans

 Military Experience and the Arts is a non-profit, volunteer-run organization whose primary mission is to work with veterans and their families to publish creative prose, poetry, and artwork.
 We also work with scholars to publish articles related to veterans’ issues in the humanities and social sciences.
 Our volunteers are based all over, including college professors, professional authors, veterans’ advocates, and clinicians.
 As such, most of our services are done through email and in online writing workshops.
 All editing, consultations, and workshops are free of charge to those accepted for publication.

-National Veterans Art Museum
+National Veterans Art Museum (Chicago, IL)

 The National Veterans Art Museum inspires greater understanding of the impact of war with a focus on Vietnam.
 The museum collects, preserves and exhibits art inspired by combat and created by veterans.